gordonguthrie/pometo/docs/technical_reference/functions_forwardslash_or_the_replicate_function.md

 B ← 2 3 4 ⍴ A
 2 2/[2] B
 ---^
-LENGTH ERROR (LHS vector doesn't match the selection axis:LHS has 2 elements - RHS Axis has 3 ) on line 3 at character 4
+LENGTH ERROR [LHS vector doesn't match the selection axis: LHS has 2 elements - RHS Axis has 3 ] on line 3 at character 4
 ```

 ## Invalid Axes and INDEX ERRORs